-What you read above are a few experiences of audience mesmerized by stirring symphony performance.
+What you read above are a few experiences of the audience mesmerized by stirring symphony performance.
 A symphony by definition is an elaborate musical composition performed by a full orchestra.
 It is interesting to see how this intricate performance, which is made to appear effortless, gives such a beautiful experience.
-This outcome results from the unison of conductor’s vision, musicians’ engagement, and well-crafted notes combined with years of practice.
-In order to give the audience such a performance, it is important to first create good backstage experience for everyone involved.
+This outcome results from the unison of the conductor’s vision, musicians’ engagement, and well-crafted notes combined with years of practice.
+In order to give the audience such a performance, it is important to first create a good backstage experience for everyone involved.

 Leaders: The conductor of the orchestra is like a leader in an organization, who leads the performance.
 The orchestra conductor leads from the front, unifies the orchestra, sets the tempo, and shapes the sound of the ensemble.
-In similar fashion, the leader of the organization though his conduct and behavior creates experiences that shape the final outcome in terms of organization’s performance.
+In a similar fashion, the leader of the organization through his conduct and behavior creates experiences that shape the final outcome in terms of the organization’s performance.
 A good leader needs to have the emotional maturity and the right entrepreneurial style to motivate and engage the team.